 Approved by State Board of Nursing

-We offer both daytime and evening training courses.
+We offer daytime, evening, and weekend training courses.
 Click here to see when the next course begins.
 The program is designed to provide students with a solid foundation relevant to the knowledge, terminology and basic nursing skills that will be expected of a graduate nurse aide, especially in reference to long-term care facilities.
 It is designed for students who would like to enter the nurse aide workforce rapidly by learning the knowledge and skills that will be required to take and pass the Colorado Nurse Aide Competency & Evaluation exams.

 The program follows a core curriculum that has been developed using: